md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

 ## Encryption Details: RSA and AES

 ### RSA
 In this project, **RSA/ECB/OAEPWithSHA-256AndMGF1Padding** is used for RSA encryption.
 The `ECB` mode is used because it is a simple block-based encryption scheme.
 For RSA, this is typically acceptable since only the AES key is being encrypted.
 The `OAEPWithSHA-256AndMGF1Padding` padding scheme is used because it is more secure than older padding schemes such as PKCS#1.
-The OAEP (Optimal Asymmetric Encryption Padding) method with SHA-256 provides resistance against various cryptographic attacks.
+The OAEP method with SHA-256 provides resistance against various cryptographic attacks.

 **RSA Encryption**:
 ```java